Resource dependent branching processes and the envelope of societies: Main results

-is equal to $1.$ Note that, in the case $q_\Gamma<1$, the probability of extinction could intuitively be made arbitrarily small if we replace the initial setting $\Gamma_0=1$ by $\Gamma_0=M$ for $M$ sufficiently large.
-We will in fact prove this for several processes, and for the wf-process this holds even in a stronger form: \begin{Prop}[``Safe-haven" property of the wf-process] For all $L\in\N_0$,
+is equal to $1$.
+Note that, in the case $q_\Gamma<1$, the probability of extinction could intuitively be made arbitrarily small if we replace the initial setting $\Gamma_0=1$ by $\Gamma_0=M$ for $M$ sufficiently large.
+We will in fact prove this for several processes, and for the w.f.-process this holds even in a stronger form: